Open Source · Apple Silicon · Zero Cloud

 bash setup.shclick to copy

-If Claude Code is installed, setup wires a Stop hook so every response is spoken aloud.
+Setup installs the afterwords command to your PATH and starts the server.
+If Claude Code is installed, it also wires a Stop hook so every response is spoken aloud.
 Without it, you get a standalone TTS API at localhost:7860.

 Each says “You are absolutely right.
-Your Claude Code session could sound like me.” — generated locally on an 8 GB M1.
+Your Claude Code session could sound like me.” — generated locally on a 32 GB M1.

 Add your own: